nedmorgan/vago-travel-app/README.md

 #### Current Features

-* Able to create, read, and delete user
+* Able to create, read, edit, and delete user
-* Able to create, edit, update, and delete fosters
+* Able to have single user access to the content
-* Able to create, read, and delete shelters
+* Able to create, edit, update, and delete a country
-* Able to add a foster to a shelter via the specific shelter show page
+* Able to add a country to a list of favorites
+* Able to link to an outside site to view flights

 ___